Everything You Need to Know About Challenge Coins

 • Presidential Challenge Coins.

 A recent trend is seen in an array of businesses using challenge coins.
-Businesses are using them to stand out from other businesses in a variety of ways, including:
+Businesses are using them to stand out in the marketplace in a variety of ways, including:

-• Using challenge coins to explore new methods of marketing.
+• Challenge coins as a way to explore new methods of marketing

 Your Best Source for Challenge Coins of All Kinds

 At ChallengeCoins4Less.com, we offer the highest quality challenge coins for any organization or occasion.
-With 20 years' expereince in crafting custom coins, we can help you create the perfect challenge coins for your needs.
+With more than 20 years' expereince in crafting custom coins,, we can help you create the perfect challenge coins for your needs.
 We're committed to top quality, outstanding customer service and unbeattable prices.
 Our graphic artists will work with you every step of the way, and we back our work with our 100 percent Satisfaction Guarantee.
-Call or email us today to find out how great your challenge coins can be!
+We make ordering custom challenge coins easy, fast and fun.